EU study finds honey bees death rates are lower than feared

 “This is the first year in which some sort of monitoring has started.
 Finally it’s a first step in the right direction,” Greenpeace’s EU agriculture policy director Marco Contiero said.

-Last week, the Red List of the International Union for Conservation of Nature found that almost a quarter of Europe’s wild bee population is at risk of extinction because of loss of habitats and climate change.
+Last week, the Red List of the International Union for Conservation of Nature found that almost a quarter of Europe’s bumblebee population is at risk of extinction because of loss of habitats and climate change.

 The Commission, the EU executive, also said current indicators showed wild bees, closely related to the honey bees and also vital pollinators, were in “a worrying decline”.